astral-sh/rye/docs/guide/virtual.md

 considered to be a valid package.
 Likewise you cannot publish virtual packages to PyPI or another index.

+## Limitations

+Virtual projects can not have optional dependencies.
+These even if declared are not installed.

 ## Workspaces

 If a [workspace](../workspaces/) does not have a toplevel package it's